Himanshu25102005/Punar-Pustak/README.md

 - **📖 Extensive Book Catalog**: Browse through a diverse collection of pre-owned books across various genres.
 - **🔍 Advanced Search**: Find books by title, author, genre, or condition.
 - **💰 Competitive Pricing**: Get quality books at fraction of their original cost.
-- **💸 Sell Your Books**: List your used books easily with our intuitive selling interface
+- **💸 Sell Your Books**: List your used books easily with our intuitive selling interface.
 - **👤 User Profiles**: Create personalized profiles to track your purchases and sales
 - **💬 Messaging System**: Communicate directly with buyers and sellers
 - **⭐ Ratings & Reviews**: Make informed decisions based on community feedback